byungsook/sketch2fluid/README.md

 ## Install

-We strongly recommend use a conda enviroment to develop this package.
+We strongly recommend to use a conda enviroment to develop this package.
 If you don't have one create it.

 ```bash
   # install conda